jontitmus-code/SuiteCRM8_docker/README.md

+# Branch: Clean
+This version does not auto initialise.
+For a fully automatic initialisation of SuiteCRM and Apache use the master branch from this repo.

 # Docker Image for SuiteCRM 8

 1. Install Docker 26.1.4 or later, alternatively Install Docker Desktop where available and skip to 3